 Forward-looking statements are necessarily based upon a number of factors and assumptions that, while considered reasonable by NDM as of the date of such statements, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 Such forward looking statements or information related to the 2023 PEA include but are not limited to statements or information with respect to the mined and processed material estimates, the internal rate of return, the annual production, the net present value, the life of mine, the capital costs, operating costs estimated for each of the Proposed Project and the expansion scenarios for the Pebble Project, other costs and payments for the proposed infrastructure for the Pebble Project (including how, when, where and by whom such infrastructure will be constructed or developed), projected metallurgical recoveries, plans for further development, and securing the required permits and licenses for further studies to consider expansion of the operation, market price of precious and base metals, or other statements that are not statement of fact.
-Assumptions used by NDM to develop forward-looking statements include the assumptions that (i) the Pebble Project will obtain all required environmental and other permits and all land use and other licenses without undue delay, (ii) any feasibility studies prepared for the development of the Pebble Project, and (v) NDM will be able to escure the financing required to develop the Pebble Project, and (vi) NDM will be able to secure the EPA and the USACE and any action taken by the EPA in connection with the Final Determination or by the USACE in connection with the ROD will ultimately not be successful in restricting or prohibiting development of the Pebble Project.
+Assumptions used by NDM to develop forward-looking statements include the assumptions that (i) the Pebble Project will obtain all required environmental and other permits and all land use and other licenses without undue delay, (ii) any feasibility studies prepared for the development of the Pebble Project, and (v) NDM will be able to secure to mineral resources to mineral resources will not change, and NDM will be successful in converting mineral resources to mineral reserves, (iv) NDM will be able to develop the Pebble Project, and (v) NDM will be successful in its legal action against the EPA and the USACE and any action taken by the EPA in connection with the Final Determination or by the USACE in connection with the ROD will ultimately not be successful in restricting or prohibiting development of the Pebble Project.